-Surface Only - The property is open to surface visitation by permit from dawn to sunset by groups not exceeding 15 persons.
+Surface Only - The property is open to surface visitation from dawn to sunset by groups not exceeding 15 persons.
 No hunting or collection is allowed.
 No caving is allowed except by permit.
+Visitors must sign the onsite register.

 Expedited Permits - Expedited permits may be approved in person by members of the management committee.
 All other rules including those regarding parking, group sizes, modification of permits, and prohibited activities are still applicable.